GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Computational algorithms for inference and prediction

 \subsection{Algorithm specifications and initialisation}

-We set the number of trees $T$ to have a default value of $10$, since we require fewer trees than BART due to the inherent non-linearity of the GPs and achieved reasonable predictive performance in various scenarios demonstrated in Sections \ref{sec:simulations} and \ref{sec:real_data} using this value.
+We set the number of trees $T$ to have a default value of $20$, since we require fewer trees than BART due to the inherent non-linearity of the GPs and achieved reasonable predictive performance in various scenarios demonstrated in Sections \ref{sec:simulations} and \ref{sec:real_data} using this value.
 Alternatively, this quantity could be selected via cross-validation, though the computational cost of doing so may be prohibitive.

-The inclusion, or not, of the rotated splitting rules is also a setting of the model that can be calibrated by the user, as well as which variables are eligible to be chosen to define rotated split rules, or included in the GPs themselves.
-By default, GP-BART includes the rotated splits over all continuous variables, since it improves the model's prediction in general, especially for spatial data.
-By default, if there is no strict prior knowledge about the covariates, all are used in the GPs.
+Employing the rotated splitting rules or using the standard moves from BART is also a setting of the model that can be toggled by the user, as well as which variables are included in the GPs themselves.
+All variables are allowed to form splitting rules, since it improves the model's prediction in general, especially for spatial data.
+If the rotated splits are deemed unnecessary, the sampler will not accept them and favour splits with $\theta \in \boldsymbol{\theta}_0$.
+By default, if there is no strict prior knowledge about the covariates, GP-BART includes all continuous variables in the GPs.
 Though a more parsimonious model could be achieved if the variables used in the GPs are merely a subset of those used to construct the trees, we do not consider this further here.

+We present the full structure of the GP-BART sampler in Algorithm \ref{alg:gp_bart_algorithm}, where the matrix of covariates $\mathbf{X}$ and response vector $\mathbf{y}$ from the training set enter as inputs.
+Trees, partial residuals, and hyperparameters are then initialised.
+For each MCMC sample, a proposed tree $\mathcal{T}^{\star}_{t}$ is accepted, if it is valid and contains no empty terminal nodes, with probability $\gamma^{\star} (\mathcal{T}_{t}, \mathcal{T}_{t}^{\star})$. {The novel aspects of the tree prior we introduce under GP-BART (i.e., priors over the pair of candidate splitting variables and the rotation angle $\theta$) cancel out in the MH acceptance ratio.
+Consequently, the ratio of priors $\pi\left(\mathcal{T}_t^\star\right)/\pi\left(\mathcal{T}_t\right)$ in $\gamma^\star\left(\mathcal{T}_t,\mathcal{T}^\star\right)$ and the transition probabilities $q(\cdot)$ for all moves remain unchanged from the formulations given by \citet{linero2018bayesian}}.
+The remaining parameters are sampled using Equations \eqref{eq:posterior_gp_distribution}--\eqref{eq:sample_tau_posterior}.